kronicle-tech/kronicle-website/metadata-files.markdown

 ## Next Section

 The next section of the getting started guide is [Configuration](/configuration).
-It provides information on how to configure Kronicle App and Kronicle Service via environment variables.
-Some of those environment variables are used to enable Kronicle to find and load the `kronicle.yaml` files added to your Git repos.